kroma-network/kroma-specs/specs/experimental/validator-system-v2/overview.md

 #### Validators

-[Validators][g-validator] are the entities who actually run the node and submit the output root, which are the same as validators in the current validator system.
-Validators must stake their KRO tokens to be eligible to submit output, and their chances of submitting output increase proportionally to the amount of KRO they stake.
-If the submitted output is finalized, they will receive KRO as a [reward][g-validator-reward], while if the output is challenged and lost, a portion of the staked KRO and the output submission reward will be transferred to the challenge winner.
+[Validators][g-validator] are the entities who actually run the node and submit the output root, which are the same as validators in the previous validator system.
+Validators must deposit their KRO tokens to be eligible to submit output, and their chances of submitting output increase proportionally to the amount of KRO they deposit.
+If the submitted output is finalized, they will receive KRO as a [reward][g-validator-reward], while if the output is challenged and lost, a portion of the deposited KRO and the output submission reward will be transferred to the challenge winner.

 #### KRO Delegators